GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/ProjectTemplates/README.md

 The procedure to add a new package reference to an existing template differs between an ASP.NET Core 1.0 app and an ASP.NET 4.x app.

 ### Adding a package reference to an ASP.NET 4.x app
-Adding a package reference to an ASP.NET 4.x aproject is a very involved process because you need to reproduce what Visual Studio normally does when adding the package.
+Adding a package reference to an ASP.NET 4.x project is a very involved process because you need to reproduce what Visual Studio normally does when adding the package.

-The best way to know what chages are needed is to create a new project from the template and, using Visual Studio, add the package.
+The best way to know what changes are needed is to create a new project from the template and, using Visual Studio, add the package.
 Doing a diff with the unchanged project will show you of the changes you need to port to the template.
 These changes usually involve:
 * Adding a reference to the new package, and the packages it depends on, to the `packages.config` file for the project.
 * Adding all the necessary `<Reference>` elements to the `.csproj` file.
 These should include the full identity of the package and the `<HintPath>`.
 * Ensure that you add all of the new `<Error>` entries in the `<Target Target Name="EnsureNuGetPackageBuildImports" BeforeTargets="PrepareForBuild">` entry.
 These entries add new `msbuild` targets required by the new packages.